 Frequently Asked Questions About TEA Complaints

-Information about what qualifies as a complaint, how to file a complaint, and what happens after a complaint is received by the agency.
+The most frequent questions we get about complaints include what qualifies as a complaint, how to file a complaint, and what happens after a complaint is received by the agency.

 Examples of Complaints Addressed by Other Agencies